-Since 2007, we have built connections between universities and local departments of corrections, helping to facilitate meaningful educational programming for incarcerated men and women.
+Since 2007, the PGP has built connections between universities and local departments of correction, helping to facilitate meaningful educational programming for incarcerated people.

-We provide supplemental educational resources to corrections departments at no charge to their facilities.
+We provide supplemental educational resources to departments of correction at no charge to their facilities.
 Our enthusiastic, knowledgeable volunteers can work one-on-one with students that need extra assistance, allowing teachers to focus on moving the class forward.

 For more information on our program sites, please visit our program-specific pages.